trevorlinton/webkit.js/README.md

 - Unit tests for the webkit API are underway.
 - Minimal support for WebKit LayoutTests supports 22% pass rate, this seems terrible until we found that these tests are failing because of XmlHttpRequest's can't get the appropriate resources and many of the unnecessary JavaScript <-> DOM API's are unnecessary as they're already implemented in the host systems but explicitly in WebCore.
 However both CSS3, HTML5, SVG, Filters, and Accelerated Compositing tests have performed very well.

-**Frameworks and APIs**

-- Currently the demo simply renders what HTML is passed in via the command line or a postMessage (as a worker).
-Canvas objects and EGL windows are autocreated for it.
-This simplistic approach does not give much control over rendering to the user but is a start for testing.

 **Documentation**

 - (BAD) Lots and lots of documentation, currently this is it.